 If the serving network supports HSS based P-CSCF restoration procedures and the P-CSCF has no binding for the identity in the Request-URI, the P-CSCF shall reject the request with a 404 (Not Found) response.

-Editor's note: [WI: IMSProtoc7, CR#5264] P-CSCF procedures of the Service-Interact-Info header field are for further study.
+NOTE: No P-CSCF procedures for the Service-Interact-Info header field are defined in this release of the present document.

 If the user-related policies provisioned to the P-CSCF (see subclause 5.2.1) do not indicate that the served UE is authorized to send early media, the P-CSCF shall not allow media flows in forward and backward direction before the 200 (OK) response to the initial INVITE is received.
 Based on operator policy the P-CSCF shall either remove the P-Early-Media header field or replace the value of the P-Early-Media header field with "inactive", if received from the terminating UE.

 If the user-related policies provisioned to the P-CSCF (see subclause 5.2.1) indicate that the served UE is authorized to send early media, the P-CSCF shall not remove or modify the P-Early-Media header field if received in an UPDATE request.